Veluga/Thalia-Backtesting-Tool/technical_report/Initial_Project_Plan.md

 # Initial Project Plan

+## Team Organisation

+Our workflow is centered around the GitHub platform and the tools it provides.
+Code is reviewed by other team members before any changes are pushed to the production system.
+Since there are no fixed responsibilities in our team (i.e. everybody will at some point developing a feature for each part of the system), we are using the Egalitarian Team structure.
+Not only does this save us from introducing any sort of artificial hierarchy (we are all equally experienced) into our development process, every one of also has a holistic understanding of how the system works across all layers.

 ## Budget

 As we are developing this product as part of a university module, we do not have any budget restrictions other than